-- b) Stone should not be used for secondary additions unless the primary element is also in stone. - c) Stone should not be overused: more than half the primary forms in the Precinct have always been of light timber framed construction. - d) Ideally stone walls should be structural.
+Stone should not be overused; more than half the primary forms in the b) Stone should not be used for secondary additions unless the primary

+- c) Stone should not be overused: more than half the primary forms in the Precinct have always been of light timber framed construction. - d) Ideally stone walls should be structural.
 Veneers are only acceptable where the veneer is at least 200mm thick.